kezhuw/go-leveldb-benchmarks/README.md

 # LevelDB Benchmarks in Go

-Benchmark LevelDB implementations in Go using same logic.
+Benchmark LevelDB implementations in Go using same benchmarking code.

 ## Implementations
 Currently, we benchmark three implementations: